|

 Horlers in World War 1

-Pictures from the Bath Chronicle with my great grandfather Matthias Tremeer Horler in the middle and next to him on the left his brother Thomas and on the right his brother Frederick.
+A part of an article on the fighting men of Bath in the 'Great War' from the Bath Chronicle with my great grandfather Matthias Tremeer Horler in the middle and next to him are on the left his brother Thomas and on the right his brother Frederick.

 |